mzanibelli/mkcdj/README.md

 All files are exported in WAV 16 bits 44100Hz.

 Additionally, waveform and spectrogram pictures of each file are generated in separate directories.

+## Credits

+BPM detection algorithm is a simplified, slightly optimized and cleaned up version of [github.com/benjojo/bpm](https://github.com/benjojo/bpm) which a port of bpm-tools in Go.